Goals of defence policy

 NATO’s ability to respond to the Russian threat is central to Finland.
 That is why Finland participates extensively in the Alliance’s activities without imposing national caveats.

-• A strong and functional NATO is in Finland’s interest.
-If military force is used against Finland, it will defend itself with NATO’s support in accordance with pre-planned and practiced arrangements.
+- A strong and functional NATO is in Finland’s interest.
+If military force is used against Finland, it will defend itself with NATO’s support in accordance to pre-planned and practiced arrangements.

-• Finland’s defence will be developed in a long-term, systematic manner and as a whole.
+- Finland’s defence will be developed in a long-term, systematic and comprehensive manner.

 Government’s Defence Report (2024):